-WARNING: the use of C++ keywords as names for CLAIRE named objects is not supported and will cause errors when the C++ compiler is called (e.g., short).
+WARNING: the use of Go keywords as names for CLAIRE named objects is not supported and may cause errors when the Go compiler is called.

-3.5 Customizing The Compiler
+3.5 Customizing the Compiler

 There are a few parameters that the user can control the CLAIRE compiler.
 They are all represented by slots of the compiler object.
-The string source(compiler) is the directory where all generated C++ code will be placed.
+The string source(compiler) is the directory where all generated Go code will be placed.
 You must replace the default value of this slot by the directory that will contain the generated code.